-The South West Doctoral Training Partnership consists of 5 South-West universities:
+The South West Doctoral Training Partnership (SWDTP) consists of 5 South-West universities:

 The South West Doctoral Training Partnership is committed to: